LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/common-settings-tasks.md

 The HTML tags render in Conversation Builder's [Preview](conversation-builder-testing-deployment-previewing.html) tool and in the Web messaging/chat window based on the capability of the respective tool, window, and channel in use.
 Be sure to test in the target channel to verify support.

+### Restore an older version of an article

+In an [internal knowledge base](knowledge-base-internal-knowledge-bases-introduction.html) or an [external knowledge that uses LivePerson AI](knowledge-base-external-knowledge-bases-external-kbs-with-liveperson-ai.html), whenever someone changes an article’s content -- that is, its title, summary, detail, or a content URL -- a back-up of the previous version of the article is automatically created.
+The system stores the three, most recent back-up versions that have been created, and you can restore one of these if desired.

+{: .important}
+The system only saves and lets you restore an earlier version of the article’s content (title, summary, detail and content URLs).
+To change any other article property (for example, the associated intent, tags, and more), you must modify the article directly.

+**To restore an older version of an article**

+1. Open the knowledge base, and search for the article in question.

+    {screen}

+2. Click {version icon}.

+    The system displays the last three versions of the article’s content.
+The date shown for each reflects when the back-up version was created.
+However, the person shown is the user who originally created that version of the article, not the person who moved it to the Versions list as a back-up version due to their own changes.

+    {screen}

+3. Review the versions, and click the **Restore** link for the version that you want to restore.

+    This changes the current version of the article so that it’s now the most recent back-up version, and the back-up version that you selected now becomes the current version of the article.

 ### Delete a knowledge base

 Deleting a knowledge base is a non-recoverable action, so be certain about doing so before taking this action.